The Family Man: Plot

-Taking advantage of a chance meeting when his former boss, chairman Peter Lassiter, comes in to have a tire blowout fixed, Jack uses his business savvy to impress Lassiter, who invites Jack to his office, where Jack worked in his 'other' life.
+Jack later apologizes and grows closer to Annie and her baby brother, Josh, and realizes he never fell out of love with Kate.
+He comes to enjoy his family life and begins succeeding at his sales job.
+One day his former boss, Peter Lassiter, comes in to have a tire blowout fixed.
+Taking advantage of the chance meeting, Jack uses his business savvy to impress Lassiter, who invites Jack to his office, where Jack worked in his 'other' life.

 There, after a short interview, Lassiter offers him a position.
-While he is excited by the potential salary and other perks, Kate argues that they are very happy and they should be thankful for the life they have.
+While he is excited by the potential salary and other perks, including a lavish apartment in Manhattan, Kate is less certain.
+She expresses deep misgivings about raising their children in the city and leaving their old life behind, telling Jack that they should be thankful for the life they have.